Medicare Supplement Plan F and Plan G: Should You Switch?

 — Blood (first three pints)

-— 80% of the cost of health care costs incurred while traveling in a foreign country, up to your plan’s limits and with a lifetime limit of $50,000
+— 80% of the cost of health care costs incurred while traveling in a foreign country, up to your plan’s limits

-What Is Medicare Plan N?
+What Is Medigap Plan N?

-Medicare Plan N is similar to Plan G, but it has some copayments for Part B services that Plan G doesn’t have, says Whitney Stidom, vice president of sales enablement for eHealth, a health insurance broker and online resource provider headquartered in Santa Clara, California.
+Medigap Plan N is similar to Plan G, but it has some copayments for Part B services that Plan G doesn’t have, says Whitney Stidom, vice president of Medicare operations for eHealth, a health insurance broker and online resource provider headquartered in Santa Clara, California.
 That means you may have to pay a certain amount for some doctor’s office visits.
-Like Plan G, Plan N doesn’t cover the Part B deductible.

 Medicare Plan N coverage includes: